NREL/gdx-pandas/README.md

 ## Use

-To work in memory between GDX and pandas DataFrames, note that the two primary points of reference are GDX files on disk and python dicts of {symbol_name: pandas.DataFrame}.
-(Alternatively for GDX files, you can directly access the intermediate gdxdict.gdxdict objects in memory.)
+To work in memory between GDX and pandas DataFrames, note that the two primary points of reference are GDX files on disk and python dicts of {symbol_name: pandas.DataFrame}, where each pandas.DataFrame contains data for a single parameter whose value is in the last column, and that column is labeled 'value' (case insensitive).
+Alternatively for GDX files, you can directly access the intermediate gdxdict.gdxdict objects in memory.

 Then, to convert from GDX to DataFrames: